 The Challenge: The CEO was under pressure.
-Having taken a significant private equity investment promising growth, he needed to figure out why his slam-dunk product wasn’t selling.
+After taking a significant private equity investment promising growth, he needed to figure out why his slam-dunk product wasn’t selling.
 Maximizing billings for thin-margin home health agencies navigating complex Medicare rules ought to be an easy sell.

-Reverse-Engineering Success: In-depth client interviews revealed a huge mismatch between actual and assumed buyer persona.
+Reverse-Engineering Success: In-depth client interviews revealed a mismatch between actual and assumed buyer persona.
 Nurses-turned-owners simply don’t think in the same terms as other business owners.
 To them, patient care trumps efficiency and profits.

 With patient care as their driving force, the nurse-owners were wary of the big, profit-driven healthcare companies who put profits ahead of patient care.
 Nurse-owners didn’t see a difference in priorities; they saw an offense against their values.

-The entire company began thinking like nurses.
-Operating efficiencies became the solution to the problem nurse-owners actually faced: how to operate on thin margins while ensuring their patients got the care they deserve.
+The entire company began thinking like nurses: how to operate on thin margins while ensuring their patients get the care they deserve.
 The company's offerings were re-positioned to support this goal.